Manaslu Circuit Trek

 Last Minute Booking

-If you are already late, and your holiday time is just a week or a few days, late, then do not worry, as the last-minute booking for the 12-day Manaslu Circuit Trek package for 2025 and 2026, or any span of the year, is available with us.
+If you are already late, and your holiday time is just a week or a few days, then do not worry, as the last-minute booking or any span of the year is available with us.
 However, to make your booking at the last minute, 100% payment must be made, because all the logistics arrangements must be made as soon as possible, especially during peak times, to manage the best lodging, transportation, and trekking guides as well.
 The payment can be made via our website.
 For further queries, feel free to connect with us at info@destinationhimalayatreks.com or just call or WhatsApp at +977 9851016814 anytime.

 FAQs